openlegend/core-rules/core/SRD.md

 **Effect:** If you deal damage with a Defend action via the Battlefield Defender feat, you can automatically trigger the Stunned bane.
-If the target has taken any action prior to this attack, any remaining actions are cancelled by the Stunned bane until the start of the target's next turn.
+If the target has taken any action prior to this attack, any remaining actions are canceled by the Stunned bane until the start of the target's next turn.

 ## Battlefield Sentinel (I - V)